3 Lab 3: Working with vector attributes

 What is the difference between LIKE and ILIKE?

-The LIKE operator is case sensitive, while ILIKE is case insensitive.
+The LIKE operator is case sensitive (i.e. differentiates between capital/uppercase and non-capital/lowercase letters), while ILIKE is case insensitive.

-1. Before you move on to the next exercise, make sure you clear your selection.
+1. Before you move on to the next exercise, make sure you clear your selections using the Deselect from all Layers button ().

 3.5 Guided Exercise 3: Summarising layer attributes